-In order to adequately confine the waste and isolate it from humans and the environment over a period commensurate with the hazards it poses, France has decided to manage it in dedicated disposal facilities, potentially after a prior storage period.
+In order to contain the waste and isolated it from humans and the environment, France has decided to manage it in dedicated disposal facilities, potentially after a prior storage period.

 There are currently three types of disposal facility in existence or under development.
 They are engineered for the radioactivity level and longevity of the waste they will host: